-This page outlines the vision, strategy and goals of the Engineering education team.
+This page outlines the vision, strategy and goals for Engineering education.

 “What do we do on a day-to-day-basis?
 We learn.
 Why is “learning” a better word than “training”?
 Training implies passivity; it is done to us.
 We are trained; we attend training.
 Learning is active; it is something we do.”
 (L. David Marquet, Turn the Ship Around)

-Engineering Education’s mission is to get engineers onboarded quickly and efficiently, help technical knowledge flow openly and freely within teams and across teams, provide resources and environments for engineers to continuously grow, and drive a culture of learning and knowledge sharing at Sourcegraph.
+The Engineering Education mission is to get engineers onboarded quickly and efficiently, help technical knowledge flow openly and freely within teams and across teams, provide resources and environments for engineers to continuously grow, and drive a culture of learning and knowledge sharing at Sourcegraph.

 We want every engineer at Sourcegraph to feel that they have all the context and technical knowledge they need in order to deliver high-quality work, and feel that they are continuously growing personally and professionally.